peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

- `true`  if this object and another object are equal, otherwise,  `false` .
+ `true`  if this object and another object are equal; otherwise, false .

 ### Equals